Postgraduate Qualifications: Accredited, Accessible, Affordable

 Completing the postgraduate certificate in sensory integration was an exciting and rewarding experience and it's completely enhanced my professional practice.

-by Tina Judson
+Tina Judson

 Qualifying as an SI-SLT Advanced Practitioner has given me greater confidence